Fresh Spirulina for Diabetes Prevention & Treatment

 Independent Research: Spirulina for Diabetes Prevention & Treatment

-In this research dried spirulina shows spectacular results in preventing and controling blood glucose and diabetes.
+In this research, dried spirulina showed spectacular results in preventing and controlling blood glucose and diabetes.

-Remember that fresh spirulina provides up to 20 times more of the anti-diabetic substances than found in the dried spirulina powder or tablets used in these research studies.
+Remember that fresh spirulina provides up to 20 times more bioactive compounds than the dried spirulina powder or tablets used in these research studies.

 Click on any research heading to see a summary + a link to the original research.